-Dr. Kathleen J. McInnis is a nonresident senior fellow with the Scowcroft Center for Strategy and Security.
+Dr. Kathleen J. McInnis is a nonresident senior fellow with the Scowcroft Center for Strategy and Security’s Transatlantic Security Initiative and Forward Defense practice.
 She currently serves as an international security analyst for the Congressional Research Service, writing on US defense policy and strategy issues.

 Prior to that, she was a research consultant at Chatham House in London, working on NATO and transatlantic security matters.
 In 2010, she co-founded Caerus Associates, a strategic design consulting firm, and served as its Chief Operating Officer until 2011.
 Dr. McInnis also served in the Office of the Secretary of Defense (Policy), working NATO-Afghanistan matters and stability operations capability development.
 In that capacity, she helped formulate and support US policy for two NATO summits, eight NATO Defense Ministerial meetings, and four Regional Command- South Ministerial meetings.
 Prior to joining Stability Operations, Dr. McInnis spent several years at the Center for Strategic and International Studies (CSIS), analyzing US nuclear weapons strategy, strategic capabilities, NATO, European security, and transatlantic relations.
 Before joining CSIS, she was a researcher in the United Kingdom (UK) House of Commons, working on NATO, the European Union, and US-UK political-military relations.